Riley Nash scores pair of goals as surging Bruins beat Senators

-Riley Nash scored two goals, Kevan Miller got his first of the season and the surging Boston Bruins beat the Ottawa Senators 5-1 on Wednesday night for their 14th win in 18 games.
+"We know we have a good hockey team with good players.
+If we play to our way with our strength, we are effective," Chara said after the surging Bruins beat the Ottawa Senators 5-1 on Wednesday night for their fifth straight victory.

+"It's easy to get comfortable and complacent.
+It's hard to play with that confidence every game," he added.
+"It's easy to lose it.
+We want to stay on top of that."

-Tuukka Rask stopped 25 shots for the Bruins, improving to 9-0-1 in his past 10 games.
+Riley Nash scored two goals, Kevan Miller got his first of the season and the Bruins won for the 14th time in 18 games.
+Tuukka Rask stopped 25 shots, improving to 9-0-1 in his past 10 games.
 Rask was selected the NHL's first star for last week.

+"I think the last month or so everybody's been contributing," Rask said.
+"That's what we talk about needing to have happen."

 Danton Heinen and David Backes also scored for Boston in the first meeting between the teams since Ottawa beat the Bruins in the opening round of the playoffs last spring.
 Nash also had an assist on Miller's goal.